Where Is the Best Place to Buy My Motorhome?

 Buying from a dealer

 Buying from a dealer should be one of the best ways to get a good motorhome and good service.
 But how do you find a reputable dealer?
-The best way is, without doubt, by personal recommendation.
+The best way is by personal recommendation or through the Club’s Preferred Dealer scheme.

 In reality bad dealers don’t last very long.
 Most dealers sell both new and second-hand motorhomes but in today’s hard economic climate some dealers are only selling pre-owned motor caravans.
 A local dealer close to your home is a great idea so it won’t be far to drive back to sort out any problems or for regular servicing.